The Ultimate Travel Beauty Packing List and Kit for Backpackers

 4. Deodorant: Another essential.
 Especially in hot and sticky destinations.
 I tend to buy this as I go since I'm not brand loyal.
-I go natural if I can, but normally I just grab what's available at the local supermarket (and in the smallest packaging).
+But I go natural if I can.
+They say that if you only go natural on one beauty product, it should be deodorant.
+I love Schmidt's.
+But if I have to, I just grab what's available at the local supermarket (and in the smallest packaging).

 5. Razor: I swear by the travel version of the Gillette Venus Snap with Embrace.
 It's small and cute.
 And fits perfectly into the side of my backpack.
 The blades come lined with a film that functions as a shave cream for a smoother shave.
 Because I'm certainly not carrying that in my backpack.

 7. Mirror: Bring a small mirror because these are not guaranteed in hostels.
-This has come in handy often, especially for putting my contacts in!
+This has come in handy so many times, especially for putting my contacts in!